Killing Zone

 Killing Zone is a fighting video game developed by Scarab and published by Naxat Soft in March 1996 in Japan and by Acclaim in both July 1996 in North America, and September 1996 in Europe and Oceania, for the Sony PlayStation platform.
 The game was met with a poor critical reception.

 Gameplay

-In this sequel to Sega Saturn's Battle Monsters, there are a total of 14 characters in the game, and two modes: Normal Mode which is a standard fighting game mode, and Auto Mode.
+In this videogame, there are a total of 14 characters in the game, and two modes: Normal Mode which is a standard fighting game mode, and Auto Mode.
 In Auto mode the player selects a type of monster, making their own version of one of the seven playable characters.
 Auto mode comprises three tournaments, during which the player can upgrade their monster by winning battles.
 Unlike the 2D digitized actors and platforms of its predecessor, the gameplay is more like Virtua Fighter in terms of 3D characters, move sets and ring outs.

 Development

 The development team's more ambitious unrealized plans for the game included allowing characters to dismember their opponents during fights.